The most recent updates are signaled by RED text on the UPDATE and DATE.

 11. If you go without eating so often, why are you both so fat?

 My wife has Cushings Disease, as I mentioned before.
 This causes her body to retain weight no matter how much she moves.
 When she first developed the disease in her teens, she was doing ballet 14 hours a day – and still gained 100lbs within a year and was forced to stop what she had chosen as her career at that point.
 The Cushings wasn’t officially found or diagnosed until she was in her 30s.
 Doctors at the time blamed the weight gain on her father taking her out for a hamburger once a week, rather than even bothering to look at the circumstances or situation she was in.

 I am heavy for two reasons – one, I have a genetic predisposition to being heavy.
 Both of my parents do as well.
 They weren’t able to start losing weight until their 70s.
-Two, my chronic pain causes me to be 80% sedentary.
+Two, my chronic pain from spinal stenosis and degenerative disk disease causes me to be 80% sedentary.
 There are very few positions and places I can be where I’m in very little pain, so when I find those places I have a tendency to stay there.
 This has lead to all sorts of complications and I am currently going out of my way to walk regularly and work out at the free gym equipment at the local park whenever I can.
 I am losing weight, but I have a tendency to plateau around 330lbs and I don’t seem to be getting any smaller.

 I lose weight easier when I am on my intra-muscular testosterone injections, but I haven’t been able to afford my hormones in almost a year.
 This has caused me to gain some weight back, as well as causing me to have to battle harder against depression and dysphoria.
 My testosterone is $150 every 3 months.
 I find it more important that my wife gets her anti-stroke medication, so I let the things I need fall by the wayside.

 12. If you’re broke, how do you play World Of Warcraft?